NativeScript/docs-v7/docs/ui/professional-ui-components/Chart/Behaviors/annotations.md

 page_title: Chart Annotations Overview | Progress NativeScript UI Documentation
 description: This article is a short description and summary of Charts annotations features.
 slug: chart-annotations
-tags: chart, annotations,
+tags: chart, annotations, nativescript, professional, ui
 position: 3
 publish: true
-previous_url: controls/chart/behaviors/annotations
 ---

-# Chart: Annotations
+# RadChart Annotations

 In this article, you will learn how to use and customize the annotations in **Telerik Chart for NativeScript**.